endomain/tcrd-similar-targets-1/README.md

 ##### `Step1_SQL_query_matrix_builder.R`

 This code queries each druggable target + additional targets identified via WITHDRAWN database from a local instance of TCRD MySQL database.
 It expands the feature set with each new target vector representation added.

+##### `toxic_targets/GoldStandards.csv`
+This file contains curated information from WITHDRAWN database, implicating drug targets associated with withdrawn drugs around the world (rows where y=0).
+Together with the protein targets classified as Tclin in TCRD that are not associated with any withdrawn drugs (rows where y=1), they serves as our gold standards for denoting which targets have been implicated with drug adverse events and which have not.

 ------